Dorianhgn/Log-Euclidean-MLMC-Estimator/README.md

-# Log-Euclidean-MLMC-Estimator
+# Log-Euclidean-MLMC-Variance-Estimator
-As part of our research initiation project in the 4th year at INSA Toulouse, we studied the covariance estimator in log-Euclidean geometry.
+As part of our research initiation project in the 4th year at INSA Toulouse, we studied the Multilevel Variance Estimator in log-Euclidean geometry.

 The Python environment used to run these files is in `environment.yml`.
 To create it with conda, run in conda prompt or powershell (if conda is in the basic commands of powershell) under windows, or directly from a terminal under linux: